MarvNC/yomitan-dictionaries/readme.md

 # How Do I Make My Own Yomichan Dictionary?

 I get this question a lot, so here are some basic resources.
-You'll want to get very familiar with the [Yomichan/Yomitan schemas](https://github.com/themoeway/yomitan/tree/master/ext/data/schemas) for dictionaries - these is what's used to validate that a dictionary is correct.
-I recommend trying [json-schema-viewer](https://json-schema-viewer.vercel.app/) and [jsonhero](https://jsonhero.io/) for help, but ultimately you'll want to be able to read the json schemas directly - though [codebeautify](https://codebeautify.org/jsonviewer/) gives a nice compact experience.
+You'll want to get very familiar with the [Yomichan/Yomitan schemas](https://github.com/themoeway/yomitan/tree/master/ext/data/schemas) for dictionaries - these schemas define how Yomichan dictionaries are structured.
+I recommend trying [json-schema-viewer](https://json-schema-viewer.vercel.app/) and [jsonhero](https://jsonhero.io/) for help breaking down the schemas, but ultimately you'll want to be able to read the json schemas directly - though [codebeautify](https://codebeautify.org/jsonviewer/) gives a nice compact experience.
 I use [json-viewer](https://github.com/tulios/json-viewer) for better json viewing experience in the browser.

 Below is a list of the Yomichan dictionary schemas and what they're used for.